godotengine/godot-docs/classes/class_occluderpolygon2d.rst

 | *Getter* | is_closed()       |
 +----------+-------------------+

-If ``true`` closes the polygon.
+If ``true``, closes the polygon.
 A closed OccluderPolygon2D occludes the light coming from any direction.
 An opened OccluderPolygon2D occludes the light only at its outline's direction.
 Default value ``true``.

 .. _class_OccluderPolygon2D_cull_mode: